 How long should a customer wait for a drink?
-How long will a customer wait for a drink?

 When you order a beer, the bartender just uncaps a bottle and slides it over.
 Wait time?
 Less than a minute.
 However, more complicated cocktails and orders with a variety of drinks can drastically increase the time it takes to create and deliver the order.
 On average – regardless of order size and complexity – a bar transaction takes 4.3 minutes from the time that the customer places the order to the time the bartender can take the next order.
 However, if you’re the customer whose friends are waiting on you to get the next round, or perhaps your date is waiting, that 4.3 minutes can feel like an eternity.
 And, considering that average factors in small, neighborhood bars with only a couple of customers, if you visit any high-volume establishment, you might find yourself waiting 10-15 minutes.
 It all depends on the bar’s staffing, organization, inventory, and crowd size.

 It’s interesting, really, that busy bars attract more people.
 People want to be where people are.
 If you’re at a theme park and you see a line for a particular ride, you might reconsider if you really want to wait in line.
 But, for bars, a line conveys a sense of desirability – you want to be where others want to be, even if you have to wait in line.
 But that inherently means that service will be slower.
 And, with larger crowds and higher order volumes comes a greater risk of dropped drinks, mis-prepared drinks, and a variety of other hiccups that can occur during stressful times.

 Now consider this… COVID-19 eliminated crowds, so wait times were non-existent.
 Now that people are coming out of their caves, are they willing to wait as they did before the pandemic?